WAFFLE: Finetuning Multi-Modal Models for Automated Front-End Development

 \summary{ Overall, \ours significantly improves all metrics for both backbones in both test datasets over standard fine-tuning with up to 9.00 pp for HTML Match, 0.0982 for CW-SSIM, 32.99 for CLIP, and 27.12 pp for LLEM. }

-\newsubsubsection{Comparison against SOTA commercial models.} Due to the lack of comparable baselines, we also compare \ours with top commercial models, which include GPT-4o mini, GPT-4o, and Gemini 1.5 Pro.
-We apply the direct prompting method following prior work~\cite{related3design2code}.
-The result is shown in~\Cref{table:main_waffle}.
+\newsubsubsection{Comparison against SOTA commercial models.} Due to the lack of comparable baselines, we compare \ours with top commercial models, which include GPT-4o mini, GPT-4o, and Gemini 1.5 Pro.
+We apply direct prompting following prior work~\cite{related3design2code}.
+The result is shown in~\Cref{table:main_waffle_design}.

 On the \testone dataset, models fine-tuned with \ours perform better than the SOTA commercial models.
-VLM-WebSight overperforms GPT-4o by 25.60 pp on HTML-Match (37.00\% vs. 11.40\%) and 0.2339 on CW-SSIM (0.6005 vs. 0.3666).
-Similarly, for the smaller backbone, Moondream2 exceeds GPT-4o by 16.2 pp on HTML-Match (27.60\% vs. 11.40\%) and 0.0820 on CW-SSIM (0.4486 vs. 0.3666).
+VLM-WebSight outperforms GPT-4o by 25.60 pp on HTML-Match (37.00\% vs. 11.40\%) and 0.2339 on CW-SSIM (0.6005 vs. 0.3666), showing \ours{'s} benefit in addressing the two challenges, i.e., generate structurally correct HTML and closing the gap between the two modalities.
+Similarly, for the smaller backbone, Moondream2 exceeds GPT-4o on CW-SSIM and HTML-Match.

-As shown in~\Cref{table:main_design}, VLM-WebSight fine-tuned by \ours is better than GPT-4o on CW-SSIM by 0.039, and better than GPT-4o mini by 0.511 on the \testtwo dataset.
+As shown in~\Cref{table:main_waffle_design}, VLM-WebSight fine-tuned by \ours is better than GPT-4o on CW-SSIM by 0.0039, and better than GPT-4o mini by 0.0511 on the \testtwo dataset.
 However, GPT-4o is better in the other two metrics versus VLM-WebSight.
 Moondream2 fine-tuned by \ours has a lower performance compared to GPT-4o and GPT-4o mini on all metrics.
-This is likely due to its smaller size, which could influence its generalizability to more complex, out-of-distribution data on the \testtwo dataset.
-Case studies are provided in Appendix~\ref{sec: appendix_case_study}.
+This is likely due to its smaller size, which could influence its generalizability to more complex, out-of-distribution data.

 \summary{ On simpler data, \ours{} achieves better or comparable results than SOTA commercial models, with 16.20--25.60 pp improvement on HTML-Match and 0.0820--0.2339 improvement on CW-SSIM.
 On more complex data, \ours enables VLM-WebSight to outperform commercial models on CW-SSIM. }